sushashi/devops-with-kubernetes/Part4/README.md

     $ gcloud container clusters delete dwk-cluster --zone=europe-north1-b
     ```

 - There seems to be some remaining problem with rolling updates and storage in GKE.
-(PVC and Multiple pods)
+(PVC and Multiple pods prior to ex 4.08)

 - Make a pull in VSCode after the push since there is a commit ahead because GitHub Workflow also makes a commit after the initial push.
 (Ex 4.07 and 4.08)